2000–01 Minnesota Wild season: Off-season

-NHL Expansion Draft results
+Jacques Lemaire was named the team’s first head coach on June 19.

 Regular season

 The Wild struggled offensively, finishing 30th overall in scoring (168 goals for), power-play goals scored (36) and power-play percentage (9.63%).
 They were also shut out a league-high 14 times.
 Combined with the six shut-outs earned in total by goaltenders Manny Fernandez and Jamie McLennan, 20 of the Wild's 82 regular-season games ended in a shutout.